 Pelvic floor physiotherapy offers hope and healing for issues connected to the pelvic floor, including incontinence, pain, sexual dysfunction, and trauma.
 This is a specialised branch of physiotherapy that carefully respects your dignity and your trauma.
 You can look for a specialised physiotherapist here.

 There are many more trauma-informed and trauma-specialsed therapists that can help you recover.
-You can search online in your area, ask other parents who have been through this, or consult your care provider.
+Birth Trauma Ontario is partnering with professionals that are equipped to offer you the care you need.
+If you are a trauma-informed professional or know of one who might like to partner with us, please contact us.
+You can also search online in your area, ask other parents who have been through this, or consult your care provider.

 Learn more about post-traumatic stress disorder PTSD Association of Canada.